hackersupreme/react-spring-chain-animation/README.md

 ## Documentation

+React-Spring has a few different hooks that create different types of animations.
 The hook used to accomplish this demo is the `useChain` hook.
 This hook allows you to chain multiple different animations in a row.

 This demo chains together an animation from the `useSpring` hook and an animation from the `useTransition` hook.
 In order for a chain to work, each animation must have a ref passed along to it to block it from starting on its own.